Typhoon Manny

-Typhoon Manny, known in the Philippines as Typhoon Naning, was a long-lived and deadly tropical cyclone that struck the Philippines during the 1993 Pacific typhoon season.
+Typhoon Manny, locally named Naning, was a long-lived and deadly tropical cyclone that struck the Philippines during the 1993 Pacific typhoon season.
 It was the second typhoon to hit the Visayas, in the central Philippines, that year, following Kyle.
 The twenty-ninth named storm and fifteenth typhoon of the season, the system formed from a near-equatorial trough that also spawned Lola during the month in the east Caroline Islands on December 3.
 Moving northwestwards, it strengthened to a tropical storm on the next day before intensifying further to a severe tropical storm that night.
 The system attained typhoon status on December 8, while making an anticyclonic loop, nearly the same as Pamela, 11 years later.
 It then rapidly intensified while moving to the southwest, with the typhoon reaching its peak of 220 km/h and an unusually high barometric pressure of 960 mbar before crossing the central Philippines on December 10 and 11.
 It soon moved through the South China Sea as a tropical storm before weakening to a tropical depression as it encountered high wind shear.
 However, it restrengthened back to a tropical storm as it moved back again to a favorable environment before passing to the south of Vietnam as the system weakened back below gale-force winds.
 It then dissipated on December 16 as it passed through Thailand.

 On Yap, Manny produced some minor damages to trees, while causing some squally rains.
 In the Philippines, Naning claimed at least 245 lives, and caused widespread flooding and landslides across Visayas and Mimaropa; however, the capital Manila was spared.
 There were no reports of damages in Vietnam and Thailand; however, the latter saw some low-lying floods.
 The total damages from Manny were estimated at $50 million (1993 USD).